silverstripe-australia/versionator/README.md

 The motivation behind this tool is for projects to have a well defined version set of modules defined in the composer.json for that project.

 ## Usage

-`php index.php -f /path/to/project/composer.json`
+`versionator -f /path/to/project/composer.json`

-Will output the list of modules and their latest versions in packagist
+Will output the list of modules and their latest versions in packagist.

 **Options**